aridjayarecipes/cutesrecipes.web.app/content/post/2011-recipe-of-any-night-of-the-week-mixed-fruit-stuffed-mango-pancake.md

 ##### Steps to make Mixed Fruit Stuffed Mango Pancake:

-1. For Stuffing: - Heat a pan and add chopped fruits like apple, banana and kiwi and pomegranate's pearls and mango puree. - Cook until fruits will soft.
+1. For Stuffing: - Heat a pan and add chopped fruits like apple, banana and kiwi and pomegranate&#39;s pearls and mango puree. - Cook until fruits will soft.
 1. Remove it in a bowl and add salt and lemon juice and mix it well. - Now our stuffing is ready.
 1. For Pancake: - In a Bowl add wheat flour, honey, baking powder, and mango puree and mix well. - Add milk little by little and make a batter.
 1. The batter should not thick and watery.